dangitstam/Twitter_Viterbi/README.md

 * util.py — Contains a scoring function shared throughout the Viterbi code
 * HMM.py — A Bigram Hidden Markov Model smoothed with Linear Interpolation
 * TrigramHMM.py — A Trigram Hidden Markov Model smoothed with Linear Interpolation
-* bigram_viterbi.py — Implementation of Viterbi using bigram HMMs.
 * trigram_viterbi.py — Base implementation of Viterbi using trigram HMMs.
 * trigram_viterbi_vectorized.py — A vector-optimized version of trigram_viterbi.py using matrix operations instead of loops.
 Achieves the same accuracy as the base implementation.

-## Running the Bigram Viterbi Code

-To run the bigram Viterbi algorithm, run

-​	`python bigram_viterbi.py <path to twt.train.json> <path to twt.(dev|test).json>`

-For error analysis, the top 20 mislabled instances will be printed before overall accuracy is reported.

 ## Running the Trigram Viterbi Code

-To run the base implementation of the trigram Viterbi algorithm, run
+To run the base implementation of the trigram Viterbi algorithm to label all sentences in a corpus and calculate accuracy, run

 ​	`python trigram_viterbi.py <path to twt.train.json> <path to twt.(dev|test).json>`